rocky-linux/documentation/docs/labs/systems_administration_I/lab8-system_and_process_monitoring-I.md

     The value of the PID will be different on your system.

-    Make note of the value of the PID on your system.
+    Make a note of the value of the PID on your system.

 3. Use the `renice` command to adjust the priority of the running `find/md5sum` process to a lower niceness value (e.g., -10, higher priority).
 Type: